uwescience/SQL-geospatial-tutorial/_episodes/03-adaptLinux.md

 teaching: 15
 exercises: 0
 questions:
-- ""
+- "How do I initiate a Linux VM session on ADAPT?"
-- "What are the advantages of using geoserver?"
+- "What folders "
 objectives:
 - "Learn how to directly access vector data from the geoserver portal"
 - "Practice accessing data layers from geoserver directly through QGIS"